-- 1. Verify if the INFER^m instance is reachable from the gateway. - 1.
-Verify the following log location: /var/log/syslog or /var/log/messages or journalctl.
-If you see the following error in the log file on the gateway device:

-Curl_easy_perform() failed : Could not connect to server.
+- 1. Verify if the INFERTM instance is reachable from the gateway. - Verify the following log location: /var/log/syslog or /var/log/messages or journalctl.
+If you see the following error in the log file on the gateway asset: Curl easy perform() failed: Could not connect to server.

-2. Verify the INFER[TM] Server.
+2. Verify the INFERTM Server.
 Run the following command: